André Kolingba: Ruling years

+With regards to international politics, the country's existing ties with France were maintained or even strengthened.
+Jean-Claude Mantion, the SDECE and DGSE officer who was implied in the 1981 coup by Marion, had been installed at the head of the Presidential Guard under Dacko shortly before the coup took place.
+Mantion maintained this position throughout the entirety of the Kolingba era.
+This led him to be described as a "proconsul" and as "the president of President Kolingba", implying he was even more powerful than Kolingba himself.

-The end of the Cold War in 1992 made Western nations less willing to tolerate anti-communist Third World dictatorships.
-Internal and external pressures eventually forced Kolingba to open up the regime.
+The repression of opposition under the Kolingba regime backfired: by 1990, the opposition had united in an alliance, the Comité de coordination pour la convocation d’une conférence nationale (CCCCN).
+Internal and external pressures gradually forced Kolingba to open up the regime.
 In March 1991 he agreed to share power with Edouard Frank, who he named prime minister.
 He also established a commission to make the constitution more democratic and pluralistic.
-In late 1991, the donor community (most notably a very vocal US ambassador) finally pressured Kolingba to hold free elections.
+In late 1991, the donor community (most notably a very vocal US ambassador and elements in the French government) finally pressured Kolingba to hold free elections.
 These took place in 1992, assisted by the UN Electoral Assistance Unit and monitored by international observers.
-Kolingba finished dead last, with only 10 percent of the vote.
+Kolingba finished last, with only 10 percent of the vote.
 In response, he had the constitutional council declare the election invalid.

-His presidential mandate was due to expire on 28 November 1992, but he carried out a "constitutional coup d'état" which extended his presidential term for another 90 days.
+Kolingba's presidential mandate was due to expire on 28 November 1992, but he carried out a "constitutional coup d'état" which extended his presidential term for another 90 days.
+At multiple occasions throughout 1992, the government took violent action against protesters and carried out extrajudicial executions.
+These included the beating to death of ADP politician Jean-Claude Conjugo and the killing of a pregnant woman (Hermine Yakite) on her way to hospital to give birth after she resisted attempts to commandeer her car.

 Election of Patassé

 On 3 February 1993, Kolingba established an interim organ, the National Provisional Political Council of the Republic (Conseil National Politique Provisoire de la République).
-On 28 February 1993, Abel Goumba, leader of the opposition Democratic Forces for Dialogue (Concertation des Forces Démocratiques), announced President Kolingba was no longer president.
+On 28 February 1993, Goumba, by now leader of the opposition Democratic Forces for Dialogue (Concertation des Forces Démocratiques), announced President Kolingba was no longer president.
 Unwilling to give in, Kolingba remained in his post but the group of local donor representatives (GIBAFOR), notably from the USA and France, forced him to hold proper elections.
 The same team which the UN Electoral Assistance unit had provided for the earlier election, and which Kolingba's government caused to fail, was brought in to give its support.
 Kolingba came in fourth, with only 12 percent of the vote - well short of a spot in the runoff.
-Angé Patassé won the presidency in the second round on 19 September 1993.
-When Kolingba turned over the presidency to Patassé a month later, it marked the first - and to date - only time since independence when an incumbent president peacefully surrendered power to the opposition.
+Ange Patassé won the presidency in the second round on 19 September 1993.
+When Kolingba turned over the presidency to Patassé a month later, it marked the first (and to date only) time since independence when an incumbent president peacefully surrendered power to the opposition.